g0rbe/CEH/06_System_Hacking.md

 ### Vertical Privileges Escalation

-The attacker attepmts to escalate privileges to a higher level.
+The attacker attempts to escalate privileges to a higher level.
 Vertical privileges occurs when attacker is trying to gain access to the Administrator account.
 Higher privileges allow attacker to access sensitive information, modify files and execute programs.